-Set in a city filled with intrigue and betrayal, Rossio Square N. °59 is a story of lost dreams, infinite hope, and two people caught up in change they never sought or wanted.
+In a city filled with intrigue and betrayal, Rossio Square N. °59 is a story of lost dreams, infinite hope, and two young people caught up in change they never sought or wanted.